KhronosGroup/Vulkan-Profiles/README.md

 This scheme was adopted following the 1.1.96 Vulkan specification release.

 --------------
 ## License

-This work is released as open source under a Apache-style license from Khronos including a Khronos copyright.
+This work is released as open source under a [Apache-style license](./LICENSE.md) from Khronos including a Khronos copyright.

-See [LICENSE.txt]() for a full list of licenses used in this repository.

 --------------
 ## Downloads